xylo99/app-launcher-remote-store/README.md

 It can be used as a testbed for other openVPN clients.

-The goal of this project is to create an easy-to-use testbed for an openVPN client Android app.
+The goal of this project is to create an easy-to-use bare-bones testbed for an openVPN client Android app.